 Our Local Union has created this handbook for new members and all members who need a quick view of our resources and benefits, as well as their rights under our CBA.

-To view the most recent handbook, please CLICK HERE
+To view the most recent handbook, please contact the Union hall.

-Members of USW7619 are eligible to certain discounts and special offers from different vendors in Kamloops, Logan Lake, Merrit and other areas.
+Members of USW7619 are eligible to certain discounts and special offers from different vendors in Kamloops, Logan Lake, Merritt and other areas.

 Please see/download Discount Booklet HERE

 for any discounts or special offers in other areas, always let them know you are a Steelworkers and ask if they offer any discounts for USW.

 Our Local Union negotiated a benefits package as part of our CBA for health care and dental benefits coverage, as well as other coverage.
 Below are the benefit booklets links for active members and retired members.

 To View the most recent benefits handbook for ACTIVE members